 Based on the motivation above, it is proposed to consider this draft LS as a placeholder for the AWG reply.
 Feedback from other companies shall be considered:

-Proposal 1: approve the attached TP to TR on the B1/B2 frequency arrangement feasibility aspects.
+Proposal 1: send reply LS to AWG, based on the attached Draft Reply LS proposal on the B1/B2 frequency arrangement feasibility aspects.

 Draft Reply LS